They'll Do It Every Time

-They'll Do It Every Time is a single-panel newspaper comic strip, created by Jimmy Hatlo, which had a long run over eight decades, first appearing on February 5, 1929, and continuing until February 3, 2008.
+They'll Do It Every Time was a newspaper comic strip, created by Jimmy Hatlo.
+It was published for almost eight decades, first appearing on February 4, 1929, and ending on February 3, 2008.
 The title of the strip became a popular catchphrase.

 Publication history

-Hatlo, a sports cartoonist, created the panel to fill space on the comics page of the San Francisco Call-Bulletin.
-Hatlo kept producing the panel, and before long readers were sending fan mail.
-The feature proved so popular that it was eventually syndicated by King Features Syndicate beginning in 1936, with a Sunday panel added on July 4, 1943.
+Hatlo, a sports and editorial cartoonist for the San Francisco Call-Bulletin, created the feature to fill space on the comics page when another strip's galleys did not arrive by the publication deadline.
+Hatlo kept producing the strip as a daily feature, and before long readers were sending fan mail.
+The feature proved so popular that it was eventually syndicated by King Features Syndicate beginning in 1936.
+A larger, single vignette Sunday panel was added on July 4, 1943, and ran for six weeks.
+It was replaced on August 15, 1943 with the Hatlo-produced spinoff Little Iodine.
+A multiple vignette Sunday panel was introduced on May 8, 1949.

 Characters and story

 The gags illustrated minor absurdities, frustrations, hypocrisies, ironies and misfortunes of everyday life.
 These were displayed in a single-panel or two-panel format.
-If two panels, the left-side panel showed some deceptive, pretentious, unwitting or scheming human behavior, with the second panel revealing the truth of the situation.
+If two panels, the first panel would show some deceptive, pretentious, unwitting or scheming human behavior, with the second panel would reveal the truth of the situation.

 Hellish scenes were the subjects of his topper strip, The Hatlo Inferno, which ran with They'll Do It Every Time from 1953 to 1958.
 An occasional feature of They'll Do It Every Time was "Hatlo's History" which enabled the cartoonist to satirize memorable moments from earlier centuries.

 In its early decades, a timid man named Henry Tremblechin was a recurring victim of the strip's observations.
-Tremblechin's bratty daughter, Little Iodine, appeared so often she graduated into her own comic strip (Aug 15, 1943 – Aug 14, 1983), comic book (1949–62), a 1946 movie and a 1988 animated cartoon show.
+Tremblechin's bratty daughter, Little Iodine appeared so often she graduated into her own comic strip (Aug 15, 1943 – Aug 14, 1983), comic book (1949–62), a 1946 movie and a 1988 animated cartoon show.